msschwartz21/deltascope/docs/source/data-process.rst

 	:align: center
 	:figclass: align-center

 	This example illustrates the efficacy of PCA at changing the orientation of the zebrafish post optic commissure.
 In this case, the 1st PC is significantly longer than the 2nd and 3rd.
 While these two remaining components are similar in size, the typically longer depth of the 2nd PC distinguishes it from the 3rd PC.

 ..
-Todo:: Reference workarounds if data alignment in the 2nd and 3rd dimension are problematic.
+TODO Reference workarounds if data alignment in the 2nd and 3rd dimension are problematic.

 Model Fitting
 *************

 In addition to rotating the orientation of the data in 3D space, we also want to align the center of all samples at the origin.
 In order to determine the center of the data, we fit a simple mathematical model to the data that will also be used later in the analysis.
 The zebrafish post optic commissure shown above forms a parabolic structure, which can be described by y = ax^2 + bx + c.
 For simplicity, we fit the model in two dimensions, while holding one dimension constant.
 In the case of the POC, the parabolic structure lies flat in the XZ plane, which means that the structure can be described using exclusively the X and Z dimensions.
 The dimensions, which will be used to fit the 2D model, are specified in the parameter :envvar:`fitdim`.
 Additionally the :envvar:`deg` parameter specifies the degree of the function that fits to the data.

 ..
-Todo:: what if you need the third dimension for the equation?
+TODO what if you need the third dimension for the equation?

 .. _SPpca: